RapidSoftwareSolutions/Marketplace-BetfairGames-Package/README.md

 | marketId   | Number     | To each of the URLs for requesting the “channelHistory” element, you can add a parameter manually to limit the output to information about a single past game.

 ## BetfairGames.getChannelInfo
-Requesting JSON stating when betting is permitted in a game
+Requesting JSON stating when betting is permitted in a game.

 | Field   | Type       | Description
 |---------|------------|----------